morsh/driver-pattern/README.md

 ## Actions
 Actions are defined as a function which receives a get parameter, giving you access to the the get object infered from getters.
 Simply put, you can use `driver.get.someGetter()` when performing actions:

+When defining actions, you can then use the `.on` property to trigger them:

 ```ts
 const driver = createDriver(Component, {